 If Dendrite has been contracted to undertake any reporting or data processing / analysis by a customer, Dendrite liaise with the customer to ensure that the data will be supplied and managed in a secure manner.

 Once supplied, again, the Data is stored on a 256-bit encrypted hard disk drive until such time as there is no need to retain that data.
 At this time the data is deleted from the encrypted hard disk drive and closed in the log.

-Whilst any patient identifiable data is held by Dendrite, it is kept in accordance with strict Information Governance policies and in accordance with the Data Protection Act 1998
+Whilst any personal data is held by Dendrite, it is kept in accordance with strict Information Governance policies and in accordance with the Data Protection Act 2018

 Sharing information with other organisations